DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.ServerSide/Readme.md

     }, ServiceLifetime.Scoped);
 	```

 	The `IConfiguration` object is used to access the application configuration [appsettings.json](appsettings.json) file.
-In _appsettings.json_, add the connection string.
+Add the database connection string to it.
     ``` json
     "ConnectionStrings": {
         "ConnectionString": "Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=EFCoreTestDB;Integrated Security=True;MultipleActiveResultSets=True"